 Past competition information

 Zoo keepers and volunteers at Taronga Zoo spend a large amount of time creating enrichment for the animals in their care.
-Put your design and productions skills to the test by submitting a new and exciting enrichment design for one of three of the animals found at Taronga Zoo.
+Students' design and productions skills were put to the test by submitting a new and exciting enrichment design for one of three of the animals found at Taronga Zoo.

 - Greater Bilby